 In short, I enthusiastically believe all of this!
 But… do I really? (more…)

 I freed a thousand slaves I could have freed a thousand more if only they knew they were slaves. – Unknown, sometimes attributed to Harriet Tubman

 Please, do not come after me with pitchforks.
 Or knives, clubs, or handguns, or any other weapons.
-This article will mention prostitutes and and respected church women who try to please God side by side.
+This article will mention prostitutes and respected church women who try to please God side by side.
 Before any church women get offended: I am not comparing your sexual lives.
 Before any prostitutes get offended (you have most likely got some condemnation from religious types along the way): I am not comparing your personalities.
-I am only discussing a type of argument that have been made about many women.
+I am only discussing a type of argument that has been made about many women.

 I was in a training session today where CBE hoped to influence leaders in an egalitarian direction.
 Someone asked: